-One of the first questions potential electric car owners want to know is how long it will take to charge their vehicle.
-Unlike a gas car where you can quickly fill up a tank in a moment’s notice, with an electric vehicle, it takes a bit more planning, not only to find a charger, but also taking into consideration the length of time it takes to charge.
+One of the first questions potential Tesla Model 3, Model Y, S or X owners want to know is how long it will take to charge their vehicle.
+Unlike a gas car where you can quickly fill up at a gas station, with an electric vehicle, it takes a bit more planning, not only to find a charger, but also taking into consideration the length of time it takes to charge.

 Luckily, Tesla owners have one of the largest and fastest charging networks available.
 Tesla has spent a good amount of time building out its charging network over the years that consists of Superchargers and Destination chargers, making charging relatively convenient and easy, particularly compared to other electric cars.

 Since Tesla vehicles have excellent range and since owners typically charge their Teslas at home, most people don’t worry about charging at all until they go on a road trip.
 Even then, the sophisticated Tesla navigation software calculates the estimated consumption for the route and will automatically incorporate charging station stops along the way.

 How long it takes to charge a Tesla depends on where you’re charging, since there are many charging options, and to a lesser extent, your Tesla model (as some, like the Model 3 and Model Y, have higher charging rates).

 How Fast Does a Tesla Charge, in Brief…

 Here are some quick rules-of-thumb when it comes to Tesla charging times: